rejoan/joomshaper/README.md

 # install dependencies
 npm install

-#install server side
-composer install
-## Create a database with name "joomshaper" & import joomshaper.sql file from "DB" directory
+Create a database with name "joomshaper" & import joomshaper.sql file from "DB" directory

 # serve with hot reload at localhost:8080 (Web server should open & your project should be there.
 Now test)
 npm run dev